Business Daily Media

 Coordinated: Effective collaboration and information sharing across an organisation can enable departments to learn from each other and mitigate or address risks that may be impacting multiple parts of the organisation.

 Lastly, it is not enough to have a set-and-forget approach to GRC.
 Organisations and the environments in which they operate are constantly changing.
 GRC strategies need to factor in a long-term approach that can be scaled, as well as flexibility in cases where the organisations needs may shift over time.
-While it is impossible to completely eliminate all risks from a business, there are simple steps and technology solutions that organisations can adopt today to help them close foreseeable gaps and operate in line with acceptable risk tolerances.
+While it is impossible to completely eliminate all risks from a business, there are simple steps and Managed Compliance Solutions that organisations can adopt today to help them close foreseeable gaps and operate in line with acceptable risk tolerances.

 Simon Berglund, Senior Vice President & General Manager APAC, Diligent